IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 		A. Add the jQuery, jQueryUI and Modernizr JavaScript resources to a folder named Scripts in the directory where your web page resides.

-		B. Add the Ignite UI CSS files to a folder named Content/ig (For details, see the [Styling and Theming in Ignite UI](Deployment-Guide-Styling-and-Theming.html) topic).
+		B. Add the %%ProductName%% CSS files to a folder named Content/ig (For details, see the [Styling and Theming in %%ProductName%%](Deployment-Guide-Styling-and-Theming.html) topic).

-		C. Add the Ignite UI JavaScript files to a folder named Scripts/ig in your web site or application (For details, see the [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html) topic).
+		C. Add the %%ProductName%% JavaScript files to a folder named Scripts/ig in your web site or application (For details, see the [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) topic).

 	2. Add the references to the required JavaScript libraries.